California's Near-Record Snowpack Is Melting Into Raging Rivers

 "We call that a creek," he said of the mighty Kern.

-Moore is the owner of Sierra South, a white-water recreation company in Kernville, Calif.
-And with the drought, there wasn't much in the way of white water.
+Moore is the owner of Sierra South, a whitewater recreation company in Kernville, Calif.
+And with the drought, there wasn't much in the way of whitewater.

 Oh, how things change.

-A wet winter and near-record snowpack has left the Sierra Nevada Mountains buried in a deep, lingering snow; ski resorts in Northern California are still open.
-But as temperatures have risen melting some of that snow, so too have the state's waterways.
+A wet winter and near-record snowpack has left the Sierra Nevada buried in a deep, lingering snow; ski resorts in Northern California are still open.
+But as temperatures have risen, melting some of that snow, so too have the state's waterways.

 "This is not a creek," Moore says, looking out at the Kern River on a recent hot, summer day.
 "This is a raging river."